KompellyManohar-16/localrepo/README.md

-#this is README FILE added from local system
+# this is README FILE added from local system
 <br>
-#using push command from local system
+here we are using push command from local system